-- The NPPF sets out in paragraph 16 that neighbourhoods should develop plans that support the strategic development needs set out in Local Plans, including policies for housing and economic development, and plan positively to support local development, shaping and directing development in their area that is outside the strategic elements of the Local Plan. - By 2021 a full Green Belt Review will have been completed and further sites will have been allocated to contribute approximately 2,300 dwellings towards the 7,000 target required by the district council.
+- 8.2 The NPPF sets out in paragraph 16 that neighbourhoods should develop plans that support the strategic development needs set out in Local Plans, including policies for housing and economic development, and plan positively to support local development, shaping and directing development in their area that is outside the strategic elements of the Local Plan. - 8.3 Once the Green Belt Review is completed further sites will be allocated to contribute approximately 2,300 dwellings towards the 7,000 targets required by the District Council.
 Bromsgrove District Council Policy Green Belt BDP4.3 sets out that: